 2.0% of Final Compensation for each year of credited service attributable to Tier 2, subject to a minimum of 20% of Final Compensation and a maximum of 70% of Final Compensation less the amounts specified in Section 3.28.1330 and Section 3.28.1340.

 10. Death Before Retirement

 Not yet eligible for Retirement, or No Qualified Survivor

-Lump sum benefit equal to the accumulated refund of all employee contributions with interest, plus one month of salary for each year of service, up to a maximum of six years.
+Lump sum benefit equal to the accumulated refund of all employee contributions with interest.

 Eligible for Retirement